Reginaldo Manzotti

-Reginaldo Manzotti (25 April 1969) is a Catholic priest and Brazilian singer, also known as "The Father who gathers crowds", is a native of Paraíso do Norte, in the interior of Parana.
+Reginaldo Manzotti (25 April 1969) is a Catholic priest and Brazilian singer, also known as "The Father who gathers crowds", is a native of Paraíso do Norte, in the interior of Paraná.
 He was ordained a priest at the age of 25 and is currently parish priest of the Shrine of Our Lady of Guadalupe, in Curitiba – PR.
 He coordinates the Evangelizar é Preciso association, with thousands of members across the country.

 For his gift of taking the divine word through music and the media, Father Reginaldo is requested by archdioceses and communities throughout Brazil to participate in evangelization movements, including non-Catholic movements; it is important to highlight that in all its events there is no cost to participate; the priest asks only for the collaboration of all to bring 1 kg of non-perishable food to give to the needy.
 In October 2011, in the IV Evangelize of Fortaleza, over one million four hundred thousand faithful were present.
 His official website receives almost one million hits per month.